-19 ANTI - DOPING
+18 ANTI - DOPING

-- 19.1 As a pre-condition of their participation in specified FIH International Events, all players must have undertaken an anti-doping education program prior to the commencement of the FIH International Event (if not completed within the preceding 24 months).
-Each National Association is free to choose which education program is most suitable for its players, such as the World Anti-Doping Agency's on-line course ALPHA, or a National Anti-Doping Organisation / Regional Anti-Doping Organisation organised training. - 19.2 All anti-doping tests will be carried out in accordance with the World Anti-Doping Code and the FIH Anti-Doping Rules relevant as at the first playing day of the tournament. - 19.3 All matches are subject to anti-doping tests as the FIH may direct.

-- 19.4 Team Managers will be advised about anti-doping test procedures at the Event Briefing meeting. - 19.5 Any player listed on the Team Entry form may be the subject of an anti-doping test after a match even if that player has not entered the Field of Play.
-A player may be the subject of more than one anti-doping test during a competition. - 19.6 A player selected for an anti-doping test may not take a shower, bath, ice-bath or similar before providing a urine / blood sample which meets the requirements in the International Standard for Testing.
+- 18.1 As a pre-condition of their participation in the Youth Olympic Games all players must have undertaken an anti-doping education programme prior to the commencement of the Games.
+Each National Association is free to choose which education program is most suitable for its players, such as the World Anti-Doping Agency's on-line course ALPHA, or a National Anti-Doping Organisation / Regional Anti-Doping Organisation organised training.
+For the Continental Qualifying Events, this requirement to undertake an anti-doping educational programme is recommended but optional. - 18.2 All anti-doping tests will be carried out in accordance with the World Anti-Doping Code and the FIH Anti-Doping Rules relevant as at the first playing day of the tournament. - 18.3 All matches are subject to anti-doping tests as the FIH may direct. - 18.4 Team Managers will be advised about anti-doping test procedures at the Event Briefing meeting. - 18.5 Any player may be the subject of an anti-doping test after a match even if that player has remained on the team bench throughout the match.
+A player may be the subject of more than one anti-doping test during the competition. - 18.6 A player selected for an anti-doping test may not take a shower, bath, ice-bath or similar before providing a urine/blood sample which meets the requirements in the International Standard for Testing.

-20 UNFORESEEN EVENTS
+19 UNFORESEEN EVENTS

-- 20.1 If circumstances arise pertaining to the technical aspects of the conduct of the tournament, which are not provided for in these Regulations, the Technical Delegate will determine any actions necessary. - 20.2 If any team affected by a decision of the Technical Delegate under article 20.1 wishes to protest, it may do so following the procedures set out in Regulation 16.
+- 19.1 If circumstances arise which are not provided for in these Regulations, the Technical Delegate will determine any actions necessary. - 19.2 If any team affected by a decision of the Technical Delegate under article 19.1 wishes to protest, it may do so following the procedures set out in Regulation 15.

-SCHEDULE OF REGULATIONS APPLICABLE TO INTER-NATIONS EVENTS
+SCHEDULE OF VARIATIONS TO THE RULES OF HOCKEY APPLICABLE TO INTER-NATIONS EVENTS